 Conversations that Matter: Talking with Children About Big World Issues

-The current COVID-19 pandemic has produced a broad sense of unease and fear that, however much adults try to shield young children, transmits the message that the world is not safe.
-Included in these messages are racist messages falsely attributing the cause of the coronavirus to people of Chinese descent and, by extension, to people of other Asian and Pacific ethnicities.
-Many children, in quarantine with their families, are experiencing exceptional amounts of screen time—and having to make sense of images, ideas, and terminology that can foster fear and prejudice.
+The current COVID-19 pandemic has produced a broad sense of unease and fear which transmits the message that the world is not safe (however much adults try to shield young children).
+Many children in quarantine with their families are experiencing exceptional amounts of screen time—and having to make sense of images, ideas, and terminology that can foster fear and prejudice.
+Included in these messages are racist ideas falsely attributing the cause of the coronavirus to people of Chinese descent and, by extension, to people of other Asian and Pacific ethnicities.
 However, as challenging as this period is, it also offers opportunities to engage young children in rich, meaningful conversations.

-Similarly, many adult responses to a child making a comment that reflects biased ideas about human diversity do not directly address the underlying issue.
+Similarly, when a child makes a comment that reflects biased ideas about human diversity, many adults do not directly address the underlying issue.
 For example, while taking a walk around the block and passing people wearing masks, a 4-year-old White child points to a White person and asks her mother, “Is that a nurse?”
 Her mother replies, “No, that is one of our neighbors wearing a mask to help her and us stay well.”
-A little later, they pass a person with dark skin.
+A little later, they pass a masked person with dark skin.
 The child points and states, “That’s a robber.”
 This time her mother stays quiet, not knowing what to say.
 Later, she calls her child’s teacher to ask him what she might have said.

 Silence is a powerful teacher.
 What you do not say carries messages that are as strong as what you do say.
 Regardless of your intent, the unwillingness to talk with a child openly and directly about the world sends serious, strong, and potentially hurtful messages.
 When adults are silent or vague about things that children are seeing and trying to understand, children absorb the emotional message that the subject is not okay to talk about.
 This leaves children with an undercurrent of anxiety and unease, which are the earliest lessons about bias and fear.
 Consider: